fps144/NMCocoa/README.md

 # NMCocoa

-## A lightweight functional extension library.
+## ◆ A lightweight functional extension library. ◆

+Document is comming soon...